Prince11038/ResourcesIPU/README.md

 JavaScript: This scripting language adds interactivity and dynamic behavior to the website.
 Contributing

-We encourage contributions to enhance the website.
-Please follow these steps:
+We would like to encourage contributions to enhance the website.
+Please follow these steps:<br>

-Fork the repository.
+Fork the repository.<br>
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix.<br>
-Commit your changes.
+Commit your changes.<br>
-Push to your branch.
+Push to your branch.<br>
-Submit a pull request.
+Submit a pull request.<br>

-Acknowledgements
+Acknowledgments

-Bootstrap framework
+Bootstrap Framework